-Southern Baptists oust Saddleback Church over woman pastor
+Southern Baptists Oust Saddleback Church Over Woman Pastor

 The SBC has in recent years authorized the ouster of churches that don’t conform to its statement of faith.
 This includes churches with women pastors, LGBTQ-inclusive polices, support for racism or failure to respond adequately to child sexual abuse, such as employing offenders as pastors.

-It deemed Freedom Church in Vero Beach, Florida, to be not in friendly cooperation “based on a lack of intent to cooperate in resolving concerns regarding a sexual abuse allegation."
-The denomination has been roiled by allegations of sexual abusers remaining in ministry in recent years, and a task force focused on the issue this week announced the hiring of a firm to oversee a new database of credibly accused ministers.
+It deemed Freedom Church in Vero Beach, Florida, to be not in friendly cooperation “based on a lack of intent to cooperate in resolving concerns regarding a sexual abuse allegation.”
+The denomination has been roiled by allegations in recent years of sexual abusers remaining in ministry, prompting the convention to vote for stricter policies.
+A task force focused on the issue this week announced the hiring of a firm to oversee a new database of credibly accused ministers.

+Freedom Church’s pastor, Richard Demsick, told the AP that the SBC has sent conflicting messages to the church.
+In a letter to national, state and local Southern Baptist entities, church leaders disputed any allegation of abuse, asked for additional information and said they planned to appeal any ouster.

 The Executive Committee ousted New Faith Mission Ministry of Griffin, Georgia, and St. Timothy’s Christian Baptist in Baltimore, citing their “lack of intent to cooperate in resolving a question” arising from the churches having women senior pastors.